Reuelbelizaire/API_Library/README.md

 # API_Library
-A collection of APIs I've made to gather information for apps or groups.
+While using Google Excel Apps Script, I made a collection of APIs I've made to gather information for apps in the app store or reddit groups.

 ## Still developing more APIs!